A Summer Camp With Impact

 if you are Visiting Cousin Alumni or family, you can mark your own place in history at Kings Landing by purchasing a pewter leaf engraved with your name for our Visiting Cousins tree at the Welcome Centre of Kings Landing.

-The cost is $500 which goes fully and directly to the Visiting Cousins program, including bursaries and the new Education Residence Building.
+The cost is $500 which goes fully and directly to the Visiting Cousins program.

 Thank you so much for your generous support!